16 Best Things to Do in Ostuni Italy, Puglia’s White City

 On our last visit, we parked at the large car park marked Parcheggio Ostuni “Al Giardino” on Google Maps, a few minutes walk from the main piazza.

-It costs €2.50 for two hours and you pay at the machine with coins or a card (although I never rely on cards working on Italian parking machines).
+On our visit, it cost €2.50 for two hours, and you pay at the machine with coins or a card (although I never rely on cards working on Italian parking machines).

 Ostuni by Public Transport